Azure/Mission-Critical-Online/src/testing/loadtest-locust/README.md

 [locust.io](https://locust.io) is an easy to use, scriptable and scalable open source load and performance testing tool.

-The Azure Mission-Critical reference implementation leverages Locust in two different ways:

-* **Embedded** is used to automatically run load tests as part of the end-to-end (e2e) validation pipeline using a fixed set of parameters.
-This is intended to compare each e2e run (currently manually) and the changes that were made against a given performance baseline.

-* **Standalone** is a separate pipeline that spins up a Locust deployment with a WebUI to conduct customized load tests on-demand.
+The Azure Mission-Critical reference implementation leverages Locust as a standalone deployment only.
+This is a separate pipeline that spins up a Locust deployment with a WebUI to conduct customized load tests on-demand.

 ## Infrastructure

-The standalone as well as the embedded Locust implementation used for the Azure Mission-Critical reference implementation consists of one master node and one or more worker nodes distributed across multiple Azure regions.
+The standalone a single master node and one or more worker nodes distributed across multiple Azure regions.
 The worker nodes execute the load testing tasks and communicate with the master node on port `5557/TCP`.
 The master node is orchestrating the worker nodes, gathering the load test data and (in standalone-mode only) hosting a web interface on port `8089/TCP` to conduct and monitor load tests.

 All nodes are represented as individual container instances, hosted on Azure Container Instances (ACI) and are deployed via Terraform.
 The Terraform definition is stored in the `src/infra/loadtest-locust` directory.